Email Security

 Infographic Showing Common Ways of How Data Can Be Exfiltrated

-Lessons from Recent Data Exfiltration Attacks
+Lessons from Data Exfiltration Attacks

 Successful data exfiltration attacks can have disastrous consequences, leading to loss of valuable intellectual property and other sensitive information, costly incident response efforts, information misuse or abuse, loss of customer trust, brand or reputational damage, legal or regulatory issues, and big ransom payouts.